LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-To be one with it consciously is your true purpose.
+To be is your true purpose.